 Although there was relative calm in the administration of K-12 education in California for roughly a decade and a half, the lingering problem of the double-headed governance system was re-ignited in 1943.
 In that year, the State Board requested an Attorney General's opinion regarding its legal position compared to that of the State Department of Education.
 The Attorney General reviewed various sections of the State Constitution, School Code, and Political Code and acknowledged that the statutes were contradictory and ambiguous.
-The Attorney General refused to address conflicts that might arise between the Board and Superintendent in the future.
+45 Attorney General refused to address conflicts that might arise between the Board and Superintendent in the future.
 He did suggest that the ambiguous language should be called to the attention of the Legislature so that it might clarify the code sections relative to the respective powers, duties and functions of the State Board of Education, the Superintendent of Public Instruction and the State Department of Education.
-The Legislature took no action that year.
+The Legislature took no action that vear.46 emphasized the need to clarify the roles and responsibilities of those charged with governing K-12 education in California.
+48 Based on its recommendations, and with the support of the Superintendent, the Department of Education was substantially reorganized.
+The second study, the "Strayer Report," reached similar conclusions to those outlined by Mills.
+It called for the

-1944 - The Mills and Strayer Reports
+1944 - The Mills and Straver Reports

 In June 1944, a special legislative session was called to consider education bills.
 During that session, the Legislature appropriated funds for two studies of the administration, organization, and financial support of the public school system.
-One study, the "Mills Report,"
+47 One study, the "Mills Report,"

+California State Library, California Collection.
+San Diego Normal School.

-emphasized the need to clarify the roles and responsibilities of those charged with governing K-12 education in California.
-Based on its recommendations, and with the support of the Superintendent, the Department of Education was substantially reorganized.
-The second study, the "Strayer Report," reached similar conclusions to those outlined by Mills.
-It called for the professionalization of the office of the State Superintendent of Public Instruction, and recommended a Constitutional Amendment that would provide for the selection of the Superintendent by a lay board rather than by popular vote.
-This latter recommendation was not acted upon.
+professionalization of the office of the State Superintendent of Public Instruction, and recommended a Constitutional Amendment that would provide for the selection of the Superintendent by a lay board rather than by popular vote.49 This latter recommendation was not acted upon.